Emmett Till: How She Sent Him and How She Got Him Back

 As of February 2019, Emmett Till: How She Sent Him and How She Got Him Back, is displayed at the Mississippi Civil Rights Museum in Jackson, Mississippi.
 The original work is mixed media on canvas, and is 24 inches in length by 36 inches in height.

 Inspiration

-In an interview with NBC News, Dr. Whittington claims that when she "saw a picture of Mamie Till receiving the body of her son at an Illinois terminal after his murder," she was inspired to create the painting.
+In an interview with NBC News, Dr. Whittington says that when she "saw a picture of Mamie Till receiving the body of her son at an Illinois terminal after his murder", she was inspired to create the painting.
 It took her "over ten years" to complete because of the emotional toll it took on her.
 She worked back and forth between Emmett Till: How She Sent Him and How She Got Him Back, and a separate painting Mamie Till: Grace Under Fire (2018).

 Depiction

 The left side of the painting uses bright colors and clean lines to display Emmett Till's face before he was found lynched.
 The right side of the painting uses dark colors and texture to display Emmett Till's face after he was found lynched.
 The detail present in the painting on the right side of the face is consistent with reports done in an autopsy by the FBI, and with witness testimonies given in the same report.
 It is also accordant with photos of Emmett Till's face before and after the lynching, shared throughout the media after his death.